-Pursuant to section 5:25d, paragraph 2(c), of the Dutch Financial Supervision Act, the members of the Executive Board state that to the best of their knowledge:
+Pursuant to section 5:25d, paragraph 2(c), of the Dutch Financial Supervision Act (Wet op het financieel toezicht (Wft)), the members of the Executive Board state that to the best of their knowledge:

-- The Condensed consolidated Interim Financial Statements give a true and fair view of the assets, liabilities, financial position and profit or loss of ABN AMRO Group N.V. and the companies included in the consolidation; - The Interim Report, for the six-month period ending on 30 June 2018, gives a true and fair view of the information required pursuant to section 5:25d, paragraphs 8 and 9, of the Dutch Financial Supervision Act of ABN AMRO Group N.V. and the companies included in the consolidation.
+- ➤ The Condensed consolidated Interim Financial Statements, for the six months period ending on 30 June 2018, give a true and fair view of the assets, liabilities, financial position and profit or loss of ABN AMRO Bank N.V. and the companies included in the consolidation; and - ► The Interim Report, for the six months period ending on 30 June 2018, gives a true and fair view of the information required pursuant to section 5:25d, paragraphs 8 and 9, of the Dutch Financial Supervision Act of ABN AMRO Bank N.V. and the companies included in the consolidation.